brettkromkamp/topic-db/TUTORIAL.rst

     mary = Topic(identifier='mary', base_name='Mary')

 That's it.
 The accompanying topic objects have been created.
-The next step would be to create the associations to establish the different kind of relationships between the topics and the roles each topic plays in the accompanying relationship.
+The next step would be to create the associations to establish the different kinds of relationships between the topics and the roles each topic plays in the accompanying relationship.

+Associations, in many respects, are what make topic maps such a versatile and expressive tool to model information and it makes sense to take a closer look at associations before we continue.

+Topic map-based associations are a multi-level concept.
+First of all, associations express the *type* of relationship.
+Take a closer look at the above illustration.
+Jane, for example, is part of four distinct
+relationships:

+- Between Jane (in her role as *mother*) and Peter (her *son*).
+- Between Jane (again, in her role as *mother*) and Mary (her *daughter*).
+- Between Jane (in her role as *wife*) and John (her *husband*).
+- Between Jane (in her role as *employee*) and Acme Corporation (her *employer*).

+Each of these relationships is of a given type.
+In this case, three relationships are of type *family* and one is of type *employment*.